 Higgs Boson subatomic particle discovered on July 4th, 2012

-The Sun “holds” the Earth and all the other planets in their orbits.
-In addition, all planets in our solar system pull on one another, causing minor fluctuations of their orbits.
+The Sun's gravity holds the Earth and all the other planets in their orbits.
+In addition, all planets in our solar system pull on one another, causing minor fluctuations in their orbits.

 Even our Moon causes the Earth to wiggle.
 Did you feel that?

-We might say that to some infinitesimal degree, every object in all the other galaxies has some form of effect on objects close to home.
+To some slight degree, every object in other galaxies has some form of effect on objects close to home.

-As vast as outer space is, inner space is just as vast.
-There is mostly nothing in it and therefore there’s a lot of room.
+As enormous as outer space is, inner space is just as limitless.
+There is mostly nothing in it, and therefore there’s a lot of room.
 The point I'm making is that there is mostly empty space deep within—so much empty space that the entire Universe can be squeezed into a small ball.

 © 2012 Glenn Stok